MND2005/zenaegisedu/README.md

 3. Enable Firestore Database
 4. Add your Firebase configuration to the `.env` file

+## Routing and 404 Handling

+This is a Single Page Application (SPA) that uses client-side routing.
+The vercel.json configuration ensures:
+1. All routes are redirected to index.html for proper client-side routing
+2. Static assets are served correctly
+3. A custom 404 page is provided for non-existent routes

 ## Yarn Setup

 This project uses Yarn as the package manager.
 The yarn.lock file ensures consistent dependency versions across environments.